zhiwzhao/cfg4j-consul-vault/README.md

 ## How to use ##
 @Provides
     ConfigurationProvider provideConsulConfiguration() {
-    	//rewrite new VaultRepository implement if DefaultVaultRepository is not satisfied requirement
+    	// rewrite new VaultRepository implement if DefaultVaultRepository is not satisfied requirement
         VaultRepository vaultRepository=new DefaultVaultRepository();
         vaultRepository.setConsulEnvironment(config.getString(CONSUL_ENV_KEY));
         ConfigurationSource source = new ConsulVaultConfigurationSourceBuilder().build(vaultRepository);